 - Hotline operated by volunteer student advocates 24 hours a day, 7 days a week, excluding undergraduate academic breaks on the Vermont campus.
-The advocates also have more limited hours during the summer for Middlebury's Vermont-based summer programs. - All advocates can provide referrals to on-and off-campus services to offer support and advocacy (e.g., appointments at the Parton Center for Health and Wellness or Porter Hospital, meetings with Deans, Professors, Public Safety, or Civil Rights and Title IX Coordinator, and making contact with the Counseling Service of Addison County or the Middlebury Police Department). - Advocates receive information from Title IX so they can answer questions and make informed referrals but do not participate in Title IX processes.
+During the summer advocacy services are provided by professional staff through the office of Health & Wellness Education. - All advocates can provide referrals to on-and off-campus services to offer support and advocacy (e.g., appointments at the Center for Health and Wellness or Porter Hospital, meetings with Deans, Professors, Public Safety, or Civil Rights and Title IX Coordinator, and making contact with the Counseling Service of Addison County or the Middlebury Police Department). - Advocates receive information from Title IX so they can answer questions and make informed referrals but do not participate in Title IX processes.